Ethanwyx/Toolbox-for-personal-use/README.md

 This is a toolbox for my personal use.

 Aug 15 2025
+**source code**
 The original source code of the entire program has been added.
 This program includes two functions: converting subtitle files to plain text and extracting MP3 audio from MP4 videos.
+**New UI and framework**
+- Migrated the UI from Tkinter to PySide6 for a cleaner and more flexible interface.
+- Integrated subtitle-to-text and MP4-to-MP3 modules with progress bars and proper error handling.
+- Fixed bugs related to file selection, encoding, and MoviePy parameter compatibility.